D-Jaden/Quick-Cap/README.md

  - Fast API (ML Backend)

 ## Future Work :
-- Integration into Instagram & Other Social Media Apps
+- Integration Into Instagram & Other Social Media Apps Through A Chrome Extension Like Grammarly